 Our business depends heavily on our ability to successfully commercialize QINLOCK in the U.S., key European markets, and in other jurisdictions where we may obtain marketing approval.
-There is no assurance that our commercialization efforts with respect to QINLOCK including, without limitation, our launch of QINLOCK in Germany, will be successful or that we will be able to generate revenues at the levels or on the timing we expect, or at levels or on the timing necessary to support our goals.
+There is no assurance that our commercialization efforts with respect to QINLOCK including, without limitation, our launch of QINLOCK in Germany and a post-approval paid access program in France, will be successful or that we will be able to generate revenues at the levels or on the timing we expect, or at levels or on the timing necessary to support our goals.

 To date, we have not generated sufficient revenue to result in a profit from the sale of products.
 On May 15, 2020, QINLOCK was approved in the U.S. by the FDA for the treatment of adult patients with advanced GIST who have received prior treatment with three or more kinase inhibitors, including imatinib.
 Our business currently depends heavily on our ability to successfully commercialize QINLOCK as a treatment for GIST in the U.S., key European markets, and in other jurisdictions where we may obtain marketing approval.
 In November 2021, we announced that the European Commission (EC) approved QINLOCK in the EU for the treatment of adult patients with advanced GIST who have received prior treatment with three or more kinase inhibitors, including imatinib.
-We launched QINLOCK in Germany in January 2022, representing our first European launch of QINLOCK, and received authorization for a post-approval paid access program in France in April 2022.
-Following the corporate restructuring announced in November 2021, we will maintain a limited direct commercial presence that will support the launch of QINLOCK in two key markets, Germany and France, and plan to provide access to QINLOCK in additional European countries through other channels.
-This process is conducted on a country-by-country basis and is timeconsuming and complex, and we may not be successful in obtaining reimbursements and other approvals in a timely manner with acceptable terms, or at all.
-Furthermore, we may never be able to successfully commercialize our product or meet our expectations with respect to revenues.
+We launched QINLOCK in Germany in January 2022, representing our first European launch of QINLOCK, and received approval by HAS for a post-approval paid access program in France, which we launched in April 2022.
+In addition, in our effort to continue to pursue market access for QINLOCK in the EU and the U.K on a country-by-country basis, in May 2022 we submitted for NHS reimbursement to NICE.
+This process is conducted on a country-by-country basis and is time-consuming and complex, and we may not be successfully commercialize our product or meet our expectations with respect to revenues.
 We have never marketed, sold, or distributed for commercial use any pharmaceutical product other than QINLOCK in fourth-line GIST and have a limited history of commercial sales.
 There is no guarantee that the infrastructure, systems, processes, policies, relationships, and materials we have built for the commercialization of QINLOCK in the U.S. in GIST, or those for the commercialization of QINLOCK in key European markets in GIST, will be sufficient for us to achieve success at the levels we expect.
-Furthermore, there is no guarantee that we will be able to expand patient access to QINLOCK in other European countries through any channels that we may pursue.
+Furthermore, there is no guarantee that we will be able to expand patient access to QINLOCK in other European countries.

-Our dependence on QINLOCK sales in fourth-line GIST in major geographies is even more important in light of the fact that our Phase 3 INTRIGUE study in second-line GIST did not meet its primary endpoint and we have determined to discontinue further clinical development of QINLOCK.
+Our dependence on QINLOCK sales in fourth-line GIST in major geographies is even more important in light of the fact that our Phase 3 INTRIGUE study in second-line GIST did not meet its primary endpoint.
+We continue to evaluate results and data from INTRIGUE to inform future publications and/or further potential clinical development.